jbojcic1/taxformgenerator/README.md

 # taxformgenerator
 Console app for generating Croatian tax forms.
-You can pull code and build it or you can get [OSX PREBUILT VERSION HERE](https://github.com/jbojcic1/taxformgenerator/releases/download/v1.1.1/TaxFormGenerator-osx.10.11-x64.zip) or [WIN10 PREBUILT VERSION HERE](https://github.com/jbojcic1/taxformgenerator/releases/download/v1.1.1/TaxFormGenerator-win10-x64.zip)
+You can pull code and build it or you can get [OSX PREBUILT VERSION HERE](https://github.com/jbojcic1/taxformgenerator/releases/download/v1.2.0/TaxFormGenerator-osx.10.11-x64.zip) or [WIN10 PREBUILT VERSION HERE](https://github.com/jbojcic1/taxformgenerator/releases/download/v1.2.0/TaxFormGenerator-win10-x64.zip)

 REQUIREMENTS:
+  For OSx:
     - macos release >= 10.12
     - dotnet-sdk

-If you don't have dotnet-sdk installed:
+OSx - If you don't have dotnet-sdk installed:
 1. Execute: "brew cask install dotnet-sdk"
 2. Quit and reopen terminal.
 Execute "dotnet --info" to see if installation was successfull.
    If not execute "ln -s /usr/local/share/dotnet/dotnet /usr/local/bin/" and do "dotnet --info" again.

 BUILD APP (skip if you are using prebuilt version):
-  - Execute "dotnet publish -c Release -r osx.10.11-x64"
+  - OSx: Execute "dotnet publish -c Release -r osx.10.11-x64"
+  - Windows: Execute "dotnet publish -c release -r win10-x64"

 USAGE: